arush-gupta/arush-gupta.github.io/_pages/podcast.md

 {% include base_path %}

-Breaking down complex STEM topics and eliminating jargon barriers through candid conversations.
+Breaking down complex STEM topics and eliminating jargon barriers through candid conversations with researchers from around the world to share their insights and personal stories, making science relatable and engaging.

 The goal is to empower young learners to make informed choices about their educational paths.

-I’ll be inviting researchers from around the world to share their insights and personal stories, making science relatable and engaging.

 ## Episode 1 -> AI: Modelling Nature, Emergence, Human-AI Connection, and the Meaning of Intelligence